harshvaish/Pielleai/README.md

 - general fetches in the pages: cache
 - add swr options
 - genders enum shouls be in english in db
-- all api should have auth and validation of params